 - GIS Software Products.
-A variety of GIS software solutions were developed by ESRI over the past 30 years.
+A variety of GIS software were developed by ESRI over the past 32 years.
 Each product solution was developed to support specific user requirements.
-Section 2 describes how these solutions fit together to support the growing needs of the GIS user community. - Network Communications.
+Section 2 describes how these solutions fit together to support the growing needs of the GIS user community. - GIS Product Architecture.
+An enterprise GIS solution includes a variety of ESRI and third party vendor products.
+These products must interface with one another to support an integrated GIS solution.
+Section 3 provides an overview of the system architecture components required to support distributed GIS operations. - Network Communications.
 Network communications provide the connectivity for a powerful GIS enterprise solution.
 A fundamental understanding of network communications helps users develop better applications and more efficient shared data resources.
-Section 3 provides an overview of network communication concepts and identifies GIS design standards for successful distributed GIS solutions. - GIS Product Architecture.
-An enterprise GIS solution includes a variety of ESRI and third party vendor products.
-These products must interface with one another to support an integrated GIS solution.
-Section 4 provides an overview of the communication protocols required to support distributed GIS solutions. - User Needs and Configuration Strategy.
-The system architecture design process starts with results from the GIS user needs assessment, and provides a methodology to translate user performance requirements to appropriate GIS architecture and platform specifications.
-Section 5 provides an overview of the user needs assessment and analysis required to develop an appropriate distributed GIS architecture design strategy. - System Design Sizing Models.
+Section 4 provides an overview of network communication concepts and identifies GIS design standards for successful distributed GIS environments. - User Needs and Configuration Strategy.
+The system architecture design process starts with a customer user needs assessment.
+The results of the GIS user needs assessment establishes the basis for the system architecture design analysis.
+The design process includes a methodology to translate peak user performance requirements to an appropriate GIS configuration architecture and defines the required hardware vendor specifications.
+Section 5 provides an overview of the user needs assessment and analysis required to develop an appropriate GIS architecture design strategy. - System Design Sizing Models.
 A fundamental contribution provided by the ESRI system architecture design consultant is the ability to translate user desktop application performance requirements to specific hardware and network specifications for an enterprise-wide design solution.
 Section 6 discusses the technical assumptions supporting the ESRI sizing models, identifying fundamental performance relationships between the distributed computing platform components supporting the GIS hardware solution.
-Section 7 identifies how to apply these sizing models in the real world of rapidly changing hardware technologies, how to address system architecture design in the real world, including some simple sizing tools based on the performance sizing models for identifying required platform specifications.
+Section 7 identifies how to apply these sizing models in the real world of rapidly changing hardware technologies.
+Simple sizing tools are provided for each GIS platform environment generating specific platform specifications based on peak user loads.
+The sizing tools are generated based on the performance sizing models developed in the previous section.